How to get rid of condensation

 Many modern houses are well insulated but badly ventilated, so warm damp air gets trapped.
 Older houses have better ventilation but are badly insulated, so the walls will be colder than modern homes.
 It is useful to jave a hygrometer (which measures the water in the air).
 Aim for about 40-50% relative humidity during the winter months.

-Here are some tips on how to solve the problem:
+Here are some tips on how to reduce moisture in the air:

-- Even on a wet day in winter, the air outside will probably be drier than the air in your home.
+- Even on a wet day in winter, the air outside will probably have less moisture than the air in your home because it is colder.
 Therefore, opening your windows for at least 15 minutes a day can help because warm damp air from your home will be replaced by drier air from outside.

 - Never let your home get completely cold in winter.
-Keep your heating on a low temperature (about 15°C) even at night and when you are out or away on holiday.
-This will help to keep the walls warm.
+Keep your heating on a low temperature (about 12-15°C) even at night and when you are out or away on holiday.
+This will help to keep the walls warm and prevent mould.

 - Reduce the amount of water you put into the air.
 Boil saucepans with a lid on to prevent steam escaping.
 Keep doors to kitchens and bathrooms shut to stop the wet air moving around the house.
 If you don’t have a tumble dryer, dry your washing outside your home (on a clothes line or at a launderette).